 The rest of the interview will be spent examining these headlines – don’t be tempted to go into too much detail answering the very first question.
 Pace yourself!
 If you are a recent graduate with little relevant work experience you will lead with a summary of your recent Education and then summarise your work experience to date.

 Next up are Skills.
 You can bet your first months salary that the interviewer has a sheet in front of them with a list of skills or competencies they are looking for in each candidate.
 The job description will most likely have mentioned skills such as teamworking, initiative, motivation, working accurately to deadlines, managing client relationships etc….
 Doesn’t it make sense to tell them that you have all of these, even before they get a chance to ask you in more detail?
 Of course it does.
 It shows you know what they want and can give it to them.
 Remember you are answering “Why Should We Hire You?”

-Most people we work with fear that telling an interviewer “I am excellent at managing profitable client relationships and have been successfully managing and motivating a team for the last 5 years” will make them sounds brash and full of themselves.
+Lots of candidates we coach for interviews fear that telling an interviewer “I am excellent at managing profitable client relationships and have been successfully managing and motivating a team for the last 5 years” will make them sounds brash and full of themselves.
 It won’t.
 It will make you sound as if you can do the job.

 The final part of the Tell Me About Yourself answer should focus on telling them that you understand their business and that you are confident that you can add value to it.
 Leave them thinking that it’s all about what you can do for them – not what they can do for you.

 And don’t think that you can wing it and that a great answer will trip off the tongue in an interview.
 It needs to be practised – out loud.
-If you can impress the interviewer with an answer of this quality then the rest of the interview will be a breeze.
+If you can impress the interviewer with a strong answer to this first question then the rest of the interview will be a breeze.